OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

 ##### Well pipes of Multi Segment Wells

 ###### Geometry approximated
-The pipe geometry generated for MSW's are based on the topology of the well (branch/segment structure) and the position of the cells beeing connected.
-The segement lengths are used as hints to place the branch points at sensible places.
-Thus the pipe geometry itself is not geometrically correct, but makes the topology of the well esier to see.
+The pipe geometry generated for MSW's are based on the topology of the well (branch/segment structure) and the position of the cells being connected.
+The segment lengths are used as hints to place the branch points at sensible places.
+Thus the pipe geometry itself is not geometrically correct, but makes the topology of the well easier to see.

 ###### Dummy branches
-Often MSW's are modelled using a long stem without connections and a multitude of small branches; one for each connection.
+Often MSW's are modeled using a long stem without connections and a multitude of small branches; one for each connection.
 ResInsight offsets the the pipe within the cell to clearly show how the topology of the well is defined.

 ![](images/MSWDummyBranchExample.png)